actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 PV_{t=1} = \frac{$1}{(1+0.05)^1} + ... + \frac{$1}{(1+0.05)^4} = $3.545951
 $$

-This is a quick overview of the concept of the present value.
+This is a quick overview of the concept of the present value along with motivation of its use.
 In the next section, I will explain how this concept of present value is simplified in Actuarial Science.

-# The Present Value Notation Actuarial Science
+# The Present Value Notation in Actuarial Science

-In Actuarial Science, there is a concept of annuity that is embeds the concept of present value into it.
+In Actuarial Science, there is a concept of annuity that embeds the concept of present value.
+The annuity is a notation that tells us the sum of present values of a set of future cashflows of unit 1 for a given time period.
+There are various notations to this annuity that reflects the different ways of cashflows being received or given out which I briefly touched upon.
+These are explained below:

+$$
+( a_{\overline{n}|} )
+$$